 Consumers are evolving faster than the supply chain, with inventory management becoming increasingly problematic for restaurant operators and those who invest in chains.
 And the more money a chain has tied up in inventory, the harder it is to get a handle on lowering food costs.
-Lately, though, a slew of restaurant inventory management software companies are trying to help, offering products to help track food costs, budget menu items, and optimize inventory.
+Lately, though, a slew of restaurant inventory management software companies are trying to help, offering products as well as business inventory solutions to help track food costs, budget menu items, and optimize inventory.
 There’s already been consolidation in the restaurant inventory management software sector, with some companies gobbling up others.
 Still, equity funding remains high, though it varies greatly.
 To date, the total equity funding of BevSpot ($17.09m), for instance, is 1,139 times that of companies like TrakBar (BevSpot has done four rounds, versus one round for TrakBar) and was founded two years earlier.
 Below, we round up the above startups, as well as some of the other companies aiming to impact the way restaurants manage their supply chains.

 RESTAURANT INVENTORY MANAGEMENT SOFTWARE COMPANIES